 An antibody is a protein (also called an immunoglobulin) that is manufactured by lymphocytes (a type of white blood cell) to neutralize an antigen or foreign protein.
-Bacteria, viruses and other microorganisms commonly contain many antigens, as do pollens, dust mites, molds, foods, and other substances.
-Although many types of antibodies are protective, inappropriate or excessive formation of antibodies may lead to illness.
+Bacteria, viruses and other microorganisms commonly contain many antigens, as do pollens, dust mites, moulds, foods, and other substances.
+Although many types of antibodies are the protective, inappropriate or excessive formation of antibodies may lead to illness.
 When the body forms a type of antibody called IgE (immunoglobulin E), allergic rhinitis, asthma or eczema may result when the patient is again exposed to the substance which caused IgE antibody formation (allergen).

-An antigen is a substance that can trigger an immune response, resulting in production of an antibody as part of the body’s defense against infection and disease.
+An antigen is a substance that can trigger an immune response, resulting in the production of an antibody as part of the body’s defence against infection and disease.
 Many antigens are foreign proteins (those not found naturally in the body).
 An allergen is a special type of antigen which causes an IgE antibody response.

 Allergies are hypersensitive immune responses to substances that either enter or come in contact with the body, such as pet dander, pollen or bee venom.
 A substance that causes an allergic reaction is called an “allergen”.
 Allergens can be found in food, drinks or the environment.

 Most allergens are harmless, i.e. the majority of people are not affected by them.

 If you are allergic to a substance, such as pollen, your immune system reacts to it as if it were a pathogen (a foreign harmful substance), and tries to destroy it.

 The steepest increase in allergies has been observed in children, particularly food allergies.